zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/02-pruning-the-database.md

     - `PortletPreference` objects associated with a portlet or layout that no longer exists.
 This is common in environments with many embedded portlets.
 These portlet instances have a different lifecycle and aren't deleted when the portlet is removed from a template.

-To see an example of removing intermediate object versions, see [Example: Removing Intermediate Journal Article Versions](./03-example-removing-intermediate-journal-article-versions.md).
+To see an example of removing intermediate object versions, read [Example: Removing Intermediate Journal Article Versions](./03-example-removing-intermediate-journal-article-versions.md).

 Next, you'll test your instance with its pruned database.